 But there’s at least one major thing holding you back.
 Most likely, it’s because your content isn’t quite good enough.

 Ouch.
-I know that stings.
-But the reason that it isn’t quite at the level it needs to be isn’t because you don’t know your niche or can’t write a good blog post.
+We know that stings.
+But it isn’t quite at the level it needs to be because you don’t know your niche or can’t write a good blog post.
 It’s because your content isn’t compelling.

 There’s a big difference between content and compelling content.

-This is something that even experienced marketers don’t seem to fully grasp, and I have proof.
+This is something that even experienced marketers don’t seem to grasp fully, and we have proof.

 It’s no surprise that content marketing is growing.
-It’s a trend that I expect to continue for the foreseeable future.
-Compared to last year, 70% of marketers are creating more content.
+It’s a trend that we expect to continue for the foreseeable future.
+Compared to last year, 58.4% of marketers are increasing their content marketing budget.

 Clearly, marketers know that content can be powerful.